-Actually Jackson and Ross were much alike.
-They were both wily, tough, determined, obsessed with protecting the interests of their respective peoples, and markedly dignified and polite when they came together in the White House on Wednesday, February 5, 1834.
-It was exactly noon when the Principal Chief arrived, and the Great Father greeted him with the respect due Ross’s position.
+In fact, Jackson and Ross were much alike.
+Both were wily, tough, determined, obsessed with protecting the interests of their respective peoples, and markedly dignified and polite when they came together in the White House on Wednesday, February 5, 1834.
+It was exactly noon when the principal chief arrived, and the Great Father greeted him with the respect due Ross’s position.
 The chief returned the compliment.
-For a few minutes their conversation touched on pleasantries, then they got down to the question at hand and began playing a political game that involved the lives of thousands, both Native Americans and white settlers.
+For a few minutes, their conversation touched on pleasantries, then they got down to the matter and began playing a political game that involved the lives of thousands, both Native Americans and white settlers.

 Having run into a stone wall, Ross headed in another direction.
 In view of the gold that had recently been discovered in Georgia and North Carolina, he wanted $20 million for all their eastern land plus reimbursement for losses sustained by the Nation for violations of former treaties by the United States.
 He also asked for indemnities for claims under the 1817 and 1819 Cherokee treaties.
 The total amount almost equaled the national debt.

 On hearing this, Jackson also changed direction.
 His voice hardened, his intense blue eyes flared, and the muscles in his face tightened and registered his growing displeasure.
-Obviously the Principal Chief had not caught the President’s meaning when he rejected the first demand.
-Jackson snapped at Ross, rejected the proposal as ‘preposterous’ and warned him that the Great Father was not to be trifled with.
+Obviously the principal chief had not caught the president’s meaning when he rejected the first demand.
+Jackson snapped at Ross, rejected the proposal as “preposterous” and warned Ross that the Great Father was not to be trifled with.
 If these demands were the best the chief could offer then there was no point in continuing the discussion.

 That brought Ross up short.
-Completely surprised by Jackson’s reaction he protested his sincerity, and to prove it he offered to accept any award the Senate of the United States might recommend.
-Apparently the chief was attempting to set up a bidding contest between the upper house and the chief executive.
-Surprisingly, Jackson accepted the offer and assured Ross that he would ‘go as far’ as the Senate in any award that might be proposed.
-And on that conciliatory note the interview ended.
+Completely surprised by Jackson’s reaction, he reaffirmed his own sincerity, and to prove it he offered to accept any award the Senate of the United States might recommend.
+Apparently, the chief was attempting to set up a bidding contest between the upper house and the chief executive.
+Surprisingly, Jackson accepted the offer and assured Ross that he would go as far as the Senate in any award that might be proposed.
+And on that conciliatory note, the interview ended.

-At approximately the same time this draft treaty was drawn up and considered at New Echota, a large delegation of Cherokee chiefs — in the desperate hope that their assembled presence would make a difference and prevent the treaty from going forward to the Senate — went to Washington and asked to speak to their Great Father.
-In contrast to his grudging granting of Ross’s request, Jackson was anxious to meet the delegation and give the chiefs one of his celebrated ‘talks.’
+At approximately the same time this draft treaty was drawn up and considered at New Echota, a large delegation of Cherokee chiefs—in the desperate hope that their assembled presence would make a difference and prevent the treaty from going forward to the Senate —went to Washington and asked to speak to the Great Father.
+In contrast to his grudging granting of Ross’s request, Jackson was anxious to meet the delegation and give the chiefs one of his celebrated “talks.”